Our Philadelphia Eye Injury Lawyer Outlines Options for Your Disability Insurance

 Eye surgery is a very real possibility for an eye injury and can be a frightening experience.
 Since many eye injuries are an emergency, action must be taken quickly to preserve eye function and promote recovery.
 In addition, with a traumatic injury, facial reconstruction surgery around the orbital eye area can keep doctors out of work for long periods during recovery.

 Receiving treatment for an eye injury can keep a doctor out of work for quite some time.
 Eye injuries may result in prolonged or permanent vision loss.
 Even after treatment, returning to an active medical practice may not be possible due to permanent eye damage.

 When it comes time to apply for disability insurance benefits for your eye injury or eye-related medical condition, relying on experienced eye injury attorneys to guide you through the application process is imperative.
 After the application for disability insurance benefits is complete, your eye injury attorney will handle any negotiations, settlements, or appeals with your disability insurance company.
 While medical professionals may have some experience with insurance companies, this is a unique, complex process and experience.
 The insurance company will try to find any basis to argue that you can be working despite your severe eye injury.
-You need a disability insurance lawyer to fight for your eye injury disability insurance benefits, and Seltzer & Associates has nationwide experience obtaining disability insurance benefits for clients.
+You need a disability insurance lawyer to fight for your eye injury benefits, and Seltzer & Associates has nationwide experience obtaining disability insurance benefits for clients.

 Contact a Philadelphia Eye Injury Lawyer